-32 Simple Healthy Snack Ideas
+32 Easy Healthy Snack Ideas

-Life can get a little hectic and schedules can get a little busy, but that is certainly not a reason to miss mealtime.
-Skipping meals can throw the body out of balance affecting blood sugar balance, which can lead to increase food cravings later on in the day.
+Life can get a little hectic and schedules can get a little busy, but that is certainly not a reason to miss a mealtime.
+Skipping meals can throw the body out of balance affecting blood sugar balance, which can lead to an increase in food cravings later on in the day.
 It’s at that moment, when your blood sugar is low, that you enter the temporary rage of wanting to eat whatever you can get your hands.
 Hello, hangry!
 Remembering to pack snacks, and keeping them simple, can help keep you out of that danger zone, so here are some 32 simple healthy snack ideas to help keep you on track.

 1. Trail Mix

 Mixed nuts or trail mix is probably the most common healthy snack.
 Not only is it easy to buy in stores, but even easier to put together yourself.
 When opting for trail mix, do your best to ensure there are more nuts and seeds than dried fruit in order to keep the sugar content low.
 Check out my Mix N’ Match Trail Mix to create your own version.

 Hummus is a portable high protein healthy snack that works well with any vegetable.
 A few dollops of hummus helps to provide a well-balanced snack of protein, carbohydrates, and healthy fats and is the ideal vehicle to help get more veggies into your diet.

 Handheld and highly transportable, fruit makes the perfect grab and go snack.
 Toss an apple, pear or banana into your bag on your way out the door and you will ensure you have a simple snack that doesn’t require any refrigeration.